pi-star-2025/pi_star/eye_candy_os.md

 This will help relax the hypothlamus, which connects you to the "clouds" at the edges of the eyes.
 These are actually the clouds in the sky, the real clouds.

-The clouds even put you to sleep.
+These clouds even put you to sleep, if they are in your eyes when you go to bed.

+You could have all these clouds connect, which can be referenced as a golden buzz in the third eye.